If you’re a high school girl and you want to work in the music business, Sound Thinking NYC was designed for you.

 Just 22.4% of artists, 12.3 % of songwriters and 2% of producers are women, according to a report from USC Annenberg School for Communication and Journalism.

-The program launched last year and is a project of the Mayor’s Office of Media and Entertainment (MOME) and Creative Arts Team at City University of New York (CUNY), in partnership with NY is Music, a coalition of music industry leaders.
+The program launched in 2018 and is a project of the Mayor’s Office of Media and Entertainment (MOME) and Creative Arts Team at City University of New York (CUNY), in partnership with NY is Music, a coalition of music industry leaders.

 “Sound Thinking NYC is part of a series of MOME initiatives that focus on increasing opportunities in the music industry for underrepresented groups, particularly women,” said Shira Gans, Senior Executive Director, Policy and Programs, at MOME.
 “The program empowers young people as they explore how to turn their passion for music into a possible profession in New York City’s thriving music industry, giving them hands-on experience and access to experts in the field.”

 Sound Thinking NYC meets on West 31st Street in Manhattan, but there are field trips to museums, music-management companies and other industry venues throughout the city.
-(Last year, field trips included sites like MonoLisa Studios, Downtown Music Publishing, and the National Jazz Museum of Harlem, among other locations.)
+(Previous field trips included sites like MonoLisa Studios, Downtown Music Publishing, and the National Jazz Museum of Harlem, among other locations.)

 “I was able to not only learn about music production and its many steps but to see a future in music for myself, as well.” –Jasmine Bota